Transmixr/transmixr.github.io/docs/comp_mediaselection/index.md

 A toolbox for media selection and understanding.

+* Search across languages: Find videos in any language with our AI-powered search.
+* Instant summaries: Get to the heart of any video with automatic summaries.
+* Immersive 360° experiences: Explore 360° videos in a whole new way with interactive elements.
+* Understanding complex data: Our technology makes sense of complex media, so you don’t have to.

+To experience the Media Understanding and Selection components in action, we have integrated the TRANSMIXR technologies in the webLyzard media analytics dashboard:

 <iframe width="420" height="315" src="//www.youtube.com/embed/xbqPjo2HXbk" frameborder="0" allowfullscreen="allowfullscreen">&nbsp;</iframe>

 ## Where does it fit in TRANSMIXR?